shabiel/ewd-vista/README.md

 Check http://localhost:8080/ewd-vista/

-If you have a default installation of EWD 3, your VistA application should be available at http://[domain or IP]:8080/ewd-vista/index.html
+If you have a default installation of QEWD, your VistA application should be available at http://[domain or IP]:8080/ewd-vista/index.html

 ##Modules